 Passengers may stay at Gateway House the night before departure (outbound) or after landing at RAF Brize Norton (inbound), on a fill up basis.
 Please be aware that delayed passengers have the priority for the use of the Gateway House facility.

-Currently due to Covid-19 restrictions, all rooms (except families) are single occupancy.
-When restrictions are eased, rooms will return to twin bed occupancy and the VIP rooms will become available.
+All rooms (except families) are twin bed occupancy and the VIP rooms are available.

-Confirmed outbound passengers may stay free of charge, however, indulgence or non-confirmed passengers are charged per room, per night as follows:
+Confirmed outbound passengers may stay free of charge, however, concessionary or non-confirmed passengers are charged per room, per night as follows: